-Benefits of prostate-specific antigen testing remain unclearJuly 20th, 2012 in Cancer /
+Benefits of prostate-specific antigen testing remain unclearJuly 20, 2012 in Medicine & Health / Cancer

 (HealthDay) -- It remains unclear whether the benefits of prostate-specific antigen (PSA) testing outweigh the harms, but evidence suggests that men with a longer life expectancy may benefit from testing, according to a provisional clinical opinion from the American Society of Clinical Oncology published online July 16 in the Journal of Clinical Oncology.